Home Case Studies HyperHubs

 The batteries flexibilities and EV rapid charging features will future-proof the sites from further developments in car battery technology, as it is equipped with the capacity to support the uptake of the next generation of EV’s that will have larger battery capacities and are capable of increased charging speeds.

-The total consumption and PV generation data were fed into a 5-direction site energy model, factoring in all the changeable parameters, such as fluctuating consumption, variable generation, potential battery capacities and powers.
+To validate the technical and commercial case, total consumption and PV generation data were fed into a 5-direction site energy model.
+This incorporated fluctuating demand, variable solar generation, projected EV charging growth and multiple battery capacity and power scenarios.

-From best estimates, our model show that the amount of self-generated solar energy used on site would increase by 50% in 2021 to almost 100% in 2030, meaning that all the energy produced on site will be self-consumed.
+From best estimates, our model showed that the amount of self-generated solar energy used onsite would increase by 50% in 2021 to almost 100% in 2030, meaning that as EV uptake increases, all energy produced onsite will be self-consumed.

 Benefits Of Battery & Solar Combination